cisocrgroup/pocoweb/frontend/public_html/doc.md

 http://localhost/rest/api-version`.

 <a id='authorization'></a>
-### Authorization
+### Authentification

 You have to be authenticated for most of the API calls.
-If you are not authenticated the API will return `403 Forbidden` with no response data.
+If you are not authenticated the API will return `401 Not Authenticated` with no response data.
+If you try to access project or package data that you are not allowed to access, the API will `403 Forbidden` instead.

 In order to authenticate you first have to [login](#user-content-api-post-login) with a valid user account at the